phillipberndt/pqiv/README.markdown

 pqiv (wip)
  * Delay the "Image is still loading" message for half a second to avoid flickering status messages
+ * Added a configure option to build the backends as shared libraries

 pqiv 2.3.5
  * Fix parameters in pqivrc that are handled by a callback